VeronikaRuliskova/help/docs/send-sms-command-2.md

 ---

 ## Send SMS command 2 – different text to one or more numbers
-It allows to send a short text message with different texts to one or more telephone number recipients.
+It allows to send a short text message with different texts to one or more recipients.

 ## Request URL address
 The URL used to send the HTTP requests: